ashwinpai821/Calculator-HTML-CSS-JS/README.md

 # Calculator-HTML-CSS-JS-
-A simple Calculator using HTML, CSS and basic level Javascript with an attrctive and clean design.
+A simple Calculator using HTML, CSS and basic level Javascript with an attractive and clean design.